-Located in Stark Hall, The Learning Center provides a broad selection of academic support programs for undergraduate day students.
+Located on the second floor of the library, The Learning Center provides a broad selection of academic support programs for undergraduate day students.
 These carefully designed programs are available to meet specific needs that may arise during a student's course of study at Southern New Hampshire University.
 Support services include, but are not limited to, the following:

 The Learning Center offers tutoring for many college courses through walk-in and/or individual tutoring.
 Tutors are faculty members, graduate assistants and peers.
 In addition, peer tutors are hired as classroom assistants in some courses to provide an additional resource to students and faculty members.

 Effective study and organizational skills are essential to be successful at the university.
 The mentoring program provides "generic" instruction to those students lacking in areas such as time management, exam preparation and note-taking skills.

 Many students have never mastered the appropriate study and organizational skills necessary for academic success at the collegiate level.
 The Learning Strategies Seminar (LSS 100) is a 3 credit course in which students are taught a variety of learning skills and strategies that will assist them in becoming more independent learners and in maximizing their educational experience.